-Take in an incredible view of Harbour Bridge from Taronga Zoo, where you can stroll through 6 kilometers of natural bushlands and view animals from around the world in open settings.
+Take in an incredible view of Sydney Harbour Bridge from Taronga Zoo, where you can stroll through 6 kilometers of natural bushlands and view animals from around the world in open settings.
 Catch an educational performance and view art and historical artifacts while visiting the Art Gallery of New South Wales, considered the most important gallery in all of Australia.
-Capture sunset shots of the seaside as well as a mesmerizing view of the iconic Sydney Opera House with a walkabout from the Royal Botanic Gardens to Mrs. Macquarie’s Chair.
+Capture sunset shots of the seaside as well as a mesmerizing view of the iconic Sydney Opera House with a walkabout from Royal Botanic Gardens to Mrs. Macquarie’s Chair.
 Sports fans should definitely take in an Australian Football League game when in town.
 Cheer on the Swans from Sydney Cricket Ground, or get tickets to watch the Greater Western Sydney Giants play at Sydney Showground Stadium.

 2. Marvel at Aboriginal rock carvings while wandering along cliff tops from Bondi to Bronte